 Then everything outside the ropes—and soon inside of them—crumbled, some of Woods’ own doing, some not.
 His father passed away in 2006.
 There was the extramarital scandal in 2009.
 Divorce.
 The mounting injuries and surgeries.
 The pain.
 The medication.
 The DUI stop.

 “Who knows how disappointing it was and how bad it was,” Ernie Els, who has known Woods for two decades and lives not far from him in South Florida, said.
-Golf Channel analyst Brandel Chamblee has an interesting reaction to see Woods in his return as well.
+Golf Channel analyst Brandel Chamblee has his theories.

 “In the darkest hours of the last few years, he would’ve had to lean on his friends and he figured out life’s a lot better with friends around,” Chamblee said.
 “I never thought he’d manage an athletic comeback.
 I was worried about him as a person.
 You never know what’s going behind the scenes.
 He’s never been transparent, but he’s nicer now.
 I think he reached out to his friends and got great support and imagine that’s where this happiness comes from.
 He doesn’t have things to hide, he’s getting good help, he feels better.
 The golf is the final piece of the puzzle.
 If golf is your life, you’re a lot happier when you can play well.”